notch-nco/WhatsApp-OTP-SSO/README.md

 ## WhatsApp-OTP-SSO

 WhatsApp OTP SSO enables seamless phone number verification via WhatsApp without requiring a PIN.
-A predefined code is generated in-memory within the mobile app, then users are redirected to WhatsApp to send it.
+A predefined code is generated in memory within the mobile app, then users are redirected to WhatsApp to send it.
 The code is later validated by the backend API, ensuring secure and hassle-free authentication.

 ## High-Level Flow